ProgramDoorToHeaven/DoorToHeaven-TaylorSeries/files/1996 and before/19900000_19280908_Artifacts_discovery.md

 symbols from the outer ring.

 We are excited by the new unknown symbols.
-They could be a writing system of an older civilization and the hieroglyphics accompanying them would typically (on similar bilingual artifacts) be their translation.
+They could be a writing system of an older civilization and the hieroglyphs accompanying them would typically (on similar bilingual artifacts) be their translation.

 The hieroglyphs on the cover stone are the early form or proto-hierohlyphs.
 Probably from 3000 BCE, which is 500 years older than the other artifacts found in this area.

 None of the symbols on the artifact is used twice.
-This indicates one of tho possibilities:
+This indicates one of tho
+possibilities:

-Either a 39-character phonetic alphabet with one word written in the cartouche in the middle.
-However, phonetic alphabets are not probable before 2000 BCE.
+Either it is a 39-character phonetic alphabet with one word written in the cartouche in the middle.
+(However, phonetic alphabets are not probable before 2000 BCE.)

-Or it could be a logographic
+Or it could be a logographic writing system.
-writing system.
 The text contains 39 distinct symbols.
-Based on their complexity, we expect the whole writing system to use just afew hundreds of distinct symbols.
-On the other hand, we would expect some symbols to occur multiple times unless the writing system contains thousands of characters or unless the 39-character text is specially crafted (some kind of art or poetry, enumerating synonyms of a list of gods).
+Based on their relatively low complexity, we expect the whole writing system to use just a few hundreds of distinct symbols.
+On the other hand, we would expect some symbols to occur multiple times unless the writing system contains thousands of characters or unless the 39-character text is specially crafted (some kind of art or poetry, enumerating synonyms of a word or a list of gods).
 The cartouche in the middle is probably a summary or a headline containing the most important words from the text.

 Buried guardians